Technical Committee (TC) Terrestrial Trunked Radio and Critical Communications Evolution (TCCE) Activity Report 2019

-Responsible for the design and standardisation of TErrestrial Trunked RAdio (TETRA) and its evolution to critical communications mobile broadband solutions.
+Responsible for the design and standardization of TErrestrial Trunked RAdio (TETRA) and its evolution to critical communications mobile broadband solutions.

 TETRA (Terrestrial Trunked Radio) is the leading technology choice for critical communications users.
-With a projected 5 million terminals in use by 2020, the use of TETRA in security as well as other business-critical markets such as the transportation, military, commercial and utilities sectors is forecast to grow by 15% annually up to 2023.
+With a projected 5.3 million terminals in use by 2021 and an installed base growth rate of 6.1%, the use of TETRA in security as well as other business-critical markets such as the transportation, military, commercial and utilities sectors is forecast to grow strongly up to 2023.

 TETRA is designed to address a specific set of communication requirements.
 These include high reliability, single and group calling capabilities, PTT (Push-To-Talk), and the possibility for direct peer-to-peer communications in situations such as natural disasters and emergencies when the supporting network is unavailable.
 Accordingly, much of the work of our TETRA and Critical Communications Evolution committee (TC TCCE) is driven by the requirements of Public Protection and Disaster Relief and other mission-critical services.

-Look out for in 2019 – TC TCCE work in progress:
+Look out for in 2020 – TC TCCE work in progress

 - Additional encryption algorithms for TETRA will be largely completed in 2020

 - Revision to Technical Specification (TS) on Voice plus Data (V+D); Part 2: Air Interface (AI), with improvements for group addressed packet data for pi/4 DQPSK and QAM applications will be completed by December